KevinDockx/HttpCache/README.md

 That said, Marvin.HttpCache doesn't care about how the API is built, nor in what language.
 Therefore, it works with other implementations as well, and across languages.
 Eg: a third-party API developed with Node.js or in Java will work as well - as long as it supports the standard, you're good to go.

+It's currently under development.
+You can have a look at the issues to see the progress that's being made.

 ## Doesn't CacheCow Have a Client-side Component as Well? ##

-Yes it does, and I'm a big fan of it - but currently, that component can only be used on full .NET Framework-type applications (desktop, console).
+Yes it does, and I'm a big fan of the server-side component - but currently, that client-side component can only be used on full .NET Framework-type applications (desktop, console).
 Marvin.HttpCache was built as a small, extensible portable class library component, thus it can be used across .NET Framework platforms, ie: Windows Phone, Windows Store, WPF, WinForms, Console apps.

 ## Doesn't HttpClient Cache on Its Own? ##